Intercoin/NonFungibleTokenContract/README.md

 - Supporting of additional hooks connection (SafeHooks).
 SafeHooks mechanism doesn't put the current token owners at risk, since only the hooks that were present at the time of purchase will be applied to the individual token
 - The contract owner can call a separate function mintAndDistribute() and mint the specified IDs to the specified addresses
 - The contract supports all functions of the ERC721 standard and ERC721Enumerable, besides there are public transfer() and burn() function
+- Name and symbol can be changed by owner

  <h3> Current version addresses: </h3>